johnmclain/Good-Questions-in-Machine-Learning-/Readme.md

 # Purpose for this repositary:

-In studing machine learning, people has been concentrating on major topics like BP or Gredient Decient, yet I believe good questions not noly deals with the major topic but also the key details.
+In studing machine learning, people has been concentrating on major topics like BP or Gredient Decient, yet I believe good questions not noly deals with the main logic but also the dots that address key details.
-To connect the dots, I collect the questions that I think good and share it with everyone.
+To connect the dots, I collect the questions come to my thought in understanding the models and I want to share it with everyone and discuss with everyone while I'm learning.

+It is wellcomed to contribute this repositary with new good questions or insighted answers.

-Hope everyone have her dream job!
+Finally, hope everyone have her dream job!